-There are six beachfront Sandals Resorts in Jamaica; this article will compare Sandals Montego Bay and Sandals Royal Caribbean.
-Both of these adults-only all-inclusive resorts offer the romance and luxury that couples have come to expect from Sandals, as well as many of the same amenities, and they have similar ratings on TripAdvisor and Google.
+If you are looking into the different Sandals Resorts in Jamaica, you will notice that Sandals Montego Bay and Sandals Royal Caribbean seem to be very similar.
+They are both located near the airport and offer the romance and luxury that couples have come to expect from Sandals, as well as many of the same amenities, and they have similar ratings on TripAdvisor and Google.

 Location and Overview: Sandals Montego Bay vs. Sandals Royal Caribbean